Washington Capitals beat Vegas Golden Knights to win Stanley Cup

 After losing Game 1 to Vegas, the Capitals rallied back to win four straight and deliver the city its first team sports championship since D.C.
 United won Major League Soccer's title in 2004.

-Ovechkin, who was the playoff MVP, scored early on a power-play goal to give him a franchise-record of 15 during the postseason.
+Ovechkin scored early on a power-play goal to give him a franchise-record of 15 during the postseason.
 While in front of the net, Braden Holtby outplayed his counterpart and three-time Stanley Cup champion Marc-Andre Fleury, with 28 saves in Game 5 to help his team claim the NHL’s ultimate prize.

 A sea of red-clad fans filled the streets of D.C. to celebrate their team’s victory back home, while thousands of Capitals fans were on hand in Vegas to witness franchise history.